peepsquest/tutorials/src/grapefruit-basics.md

 ## Configure the Game

-The main thing to do is define an instance of `gf.Game` and configure it so it attaches to an HTMLElement container of fixed width and size.
+The main thing to do is to configure an instance of `gf.Game` and attach it to an HTMLElement container of fixed width and size.

 :::< examples/grapefruit-basics.coffee --block game-class